Secreto31126/whatsapp-api-js/README.md

 }
 ```

-Once you are done, click administrate, and set the webhook to subscribe to messages only.
+Once you are done, click the administrate button, and subscribe to the messages event.
-There might be a future update to support the other types of subscriptions.

 And that's it!
 Now you have a functioning Whatsapp Bot connected to your server.
 For more information on the setup process for specific enviroments, check out the